By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-If you picked money, then your courses is simple.
-There are things you can do to make lots of money and you will do them even if it costs you family, friends and self-respect.
+If you picked money, then your courses are simple.
+There are things you can do to make lots of money and you will do them even if it costs you family, friends, and self-respect.
 But if family is at the top, or spiritual faith, then this will influence your actions.

 Finding happiness is like chasing a dog in the park.
 No matter how hard it is to catch that dog, if when you get him, he isn’t your dog, you will be disappointed.

 At this point, some of you will be complaining.
 I made you choose between your family and your self-respect.
 How can you choose between happiness and sobriety?
 Do you really have to choose between someone who loves you and great sex?
 Don’t happiness and spiritual faith go together?

 Yes, plenty of the time you can have two or three of these things.
 But sometimes you have to make a choice.
 You may have to choose between your partner, your family or your sobriety.
 You may need to choose between your self-respect and family.
 So if you had to choose, how you make that decision would really matter.

 But let’s make it easier for you.
 Pick a second choice of things that really matter to you.
 What would go on your list in the second spot?
 Did that new car slip in right after your family?